Samer Khouzami, a name that resonates with perfection, hard work and ambition.

 In a world with many amazing makeup Maestros, what makes you unique?

-It’s a long journey of hard work, a will, and motivation given by all my beloved ones.
+It’s a long journey of hard work, will and motivation given by all my beloved ones.
 What I am today is a result of failures, success and a lot of obstacles that I had to overcome.

 You’re a self-taught makeup artist.
 What advice do you have for those makeup artists who go through the rigmarole of going through college and studying the field of makeup artistry?